Subrosa Let’s You Investigate Parties

 Always read the notice, and never assume you are not on tape.
-The attorney could be revealing the strategy, having confidential conversations.
-Plus, the deponent could be picking up heavy folders and objects and recorded all the time.
+The attorney could be revealing the strategy and having confidential conversations.
+The deponent could always pick up heavy folders and objects and record them.

-Also, while visiting the defense attorney, the plaintiff’s attorneys should ask if they are being recorded.
-And while at the defense firm’s offices, if you wish to speak to your lawyer, step outside and whisper.
-Defense attorneys may use a two-way mirror, so you don’t notice the videographer.
+While visiting the defense attorney, the plaintiff’s attorneys should ask, “Are you recording me?”
+And while at the defense firm’s offices, step outside and whisper if you wish to speak to your lawyer.
+Defense attorneys may use a two-way mirror so you don’t notice the videographer.

-- Otherwise, you may end up with every little thing taped so long as you are in the conference room.
+- Otherwise, you may end up with every bit of thing taped so long as you are in the conference room.

 Sometimes the defense will invite you to lunch in that same room with your client.
 So even during recorded breaks, you’re likely on tape.
 Imagine having snippets of that tape used against you.
 No thanks.

-To learn more about Subrosa and other legal methods of video surveillance, call Ehline Law Firm Personal Injury Attorneys, APLC at (213) 596-9642.
+To learn more about Subrosa and other video surveillance legal methods, call Ehline Law Firm Personal Injury Attorneys, APLC (213) 596-9642.